 Scope of Funding

-Details of requirements and the application procedure will be provided in early summer 2018 under Information for Applicants (pdf).
-Applications must be submitted via the electronic application system.
+Please find details of requirements and the application procedure in the Information for Applicants 111b (pdf).
+Applications must be submitted via the electronic application system of the Volkswagen Foundation.

 Funding is available for summer schools that aim to equip selected young academics (particularly doctoral candidates but also post-doctoral researchers) with new insights and knowledge on the broad field of "Challenges for Europe".
 Participants from at least three different European countries should be involved.
 Interdisciplinary approaches are appreciated.